CHRISTOPHER-J-FRANCISCO/INSTA-LOYAL/README.md

-# INSTA LOYAL :heart:
+# X LOYALTY :heart:

-Insta-Loyal helps you identify and divorce accounts that don't follow you back, ensuring a loyal community.
+X Loyalty helps you identify and divorce accounts that don't follow you back, ensuring a loyal community.

 Say goodbye to one-sided relationships!

 ## Usage :thinking:

-### Important :warning:

-Insta-Loyal only supports Instagram business and creator accounts.

 ### Get Started :baby:

-1. Provide your Instagram UserID.
+1. Provide your X id.
 2. Generate a comprehensive list of followers and unfollowers.

 ### Discover :mag_right: